At Teamwork, we’re all about giving you the flexibility you need to work your way.

 Boards for development and testing

-Boards are a natural fit with many agile tools and development methodologies and practices.
+Boards are a natural fit with many agile management tools and development methodologies and practices.
 Run your sprint in Teamwork by selecting tasks from the Backlog, then moving them through your development, testing, and deployment processes.

 Boards for recruiting and onboarding